danieldkim/charlotte/README.md

 The `createTab()` method is actually on a browser object, but it plays the role of constructor for a tab instance so we discuss its details here.

-The `baseUrl`, `rootUrl`, and `assetUrl` can be provided as options.
+The `baseUrl`, `rootUrl`, and `assetRootUrl` can be provided as options.
 If not provided, the tab instance will inherit those of the browser object that created it.

 Other options are: